jdh2021/typescript-to-do/README.md

-# TypeScript To-Do List
+## TypeScript To-Do List

 > ✨ Bootstrapped with Create Snowpack App (CSA).

-I'm building a TypeScript to-do list based on this Web Dev Simplified [tutorial](https://www.youtube.com/watch?v=jBmrduvKl5w&t=67s).
+I built a TypeScript to-do list based on this Web Dev Simplified [tutorial](https://www.youtube.com/watch?v=jBmrduvKl5w&t=67s). `npm start` runs the app in the development mode, and open http://localhost:8080 to view it in the browser.
+Enter a task by typing it in and clicking the `Add` button.
+Mark a task complete or incomplete by toggling the checkbox.

-## Available Scripts

-### npm start

-Runs the app in the development mode.
-Open http://localhost:8080 to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

-### npm run build

-Builds a static copy of your site to the `build/` folder.
-Your app is ready to be deployed!

-**For the best production performance:** Add a build bundler plugin like [@snowpack/plugin-webpack](https://github.com/snowpackjs/snowpack/tree/main/plugins/plugin-webpack) or [snowpack-plugin-rollup-bundle](https://github.com/ParamagicDev/snowpack-plugin-rollup-bundle) to your `snowpack.config.mjs` config file.